garvazsof/MVC/README.md

 			- The fan access to a number of events

-This project enables the login and subscription with web3Auth, creates video NFTs with Livepeer, enables whitelists for events using contracts on Polygon.
+This project enables the login and subscription with web3Auth, creates video NFTs with Livepeer, enables whitelists for events using contracts on Goerli.